 Peter is the author of the top ranked legal treatise “Intellectual Property Litigation in the United States International Trade Commission.”
 He also authored the chapter on inter partes reviews titled “Overview of Recent Developments in Patent Law and IP Litigation in the Era of the America Invents Act” for an Aspatore Thought Leadership book.
 He wrote the chapter titled “IP Licensing in Asia” for the Aspatore Inside the Minds book Defending Intellectual Property Rights Cases in China.

 Peter is recognized as a top-ranked attorney in various publications.
 The Chambers Global 2021 review wrote that Peter "offers over three decades of experiences acting for clients from the technology and electronics industries on IP disputes.
 He is particularly well versed in handling patent-related cases" and "demonstrates notable experience representing major Korean companies in substantial patent disputes.
-He is also noted for his strength in advising on licensing and portfolio management matters.”
-From 2016-2020, he has been the only lawyer ranked by Chambers Global in the field of “Intellectual Property (Expertise Based Abroad)-South Korea,” which in 2020 recognized his work for “clients in IP disputes involving patent infringement and trade secret misappropriation.
-He also has experience in handling licensing issues.”
+He offers further expertise in handling appellate proceedings before bodies such as PTAB.”
+From 2016-2021, he has been the only lawyer ranked by Chambers Global in the field of “Intellectual Property -South Korea (Expertise Based Abroad).”
 Peter has been ranked by Chambers Asia Pacific (2012-2020), including a “Band 1” ranking in 2015 for “Intellectual Property: International Firms-South Korea” and the Chambers (2015) editorial noted that “California-based Peter Kang is a highly recognizable figure in the field of IP… Kang is recognized by one interviewee as ‘a very client-friendly attorney.’”
 In addition, The Daily Journal selected Peter as one of the Top IP Lawyers in California, both in 2021 and in 2016.
 Who's Who Legal: Patents, 2020 recognized Peter as a “Global Leader” and ranked as “Recommended.”
-Peter was also named in The Best Lawyers of America for 2016-2020 for his work in Intellectual Property Litigation and as a 2020 “Patent Star” for both California and the U.S. by Managing IP.
+Peter was also named in The Best Lawyers of America for 2016-2021 for his work in Intellectual Property Litigation and as a 2020 “Patent Star” for both California and the U.S. by Managing IP.